idehub/react-native-billing/README.md

 ## Testing with your own In-app products
 Testing with static responses is limited, because you are only able to test the purchase-method.
 Therefore, testing with real In-app products is recommended.
 But before that is possible, you need to do the following:
 * I will assume you've already created your Google Play Developer account and an application there.
-* Now you need to create In-app Products under your application at Play Developer Console and activate it (press the button at the top right).
+* Now you need to create an In-app product under your application at the Google Play Developer Console and activate it (press the button at the top right).
 * Assuming you have installed this module (InApp Billing), you can write the JS code as explained in the Javascript API section.
 I suggest you to use `getProductDetails` function to see if it's the product is retrieved.
 * When you're ready to test, you'll need to properly create a signed APK.
-You can follow this  [guide](https://facebook.github.io/react-native/docs/signed-apk-android.html).
+You can follow this  [guide](https://facebook.github.io/react-native/docs/signed-apk-android.html). (**Important**: You'll have to install the APK as described in the guide.
+Not in the way you'd normally debug an React Native app on Android).
-* When you have the APK, you need to upload it to Play Developer Console, either the Alpha or the Beta channel will be OK.
+* When you have the APK, you need to upload it to Play Developer Console, either the Alpha or the Beta channel will be fine.
+Remember your app will need to have a proper `applicationId` (normally your package name) and `versionCode` set in `android/app/build.gradle`.
 * After uploading, you will have to publish it to the market.
-Don't worry, when publishing the APK to the Alpha or Beta channel the APK will not be available for general public. (**ImportantÆ*: It might take several hours for Google to process the APK).
+Don't worry, when publishing the APK to the Alpha or Beta channel the APK will not be available for general public. (**Important**: It might take several hours for Google to process the APK).
-* The final part is, you'll need to create an add testers for the channel you've published to.
+* The final part is, you'll need to add testers for the channel you've published to.
 The web page will give you a signup URL (opt-in) after you've approved open testing.
-Visit this URL in the browser of your **testing device** (it must be a physical device, not a emulator) signup from the URL and download the app where it redirected.
+Visit this URL in the browser of your **testing device** (it must be a physical device, not a emulator) and signup, and download the app where it redirected.
 * Try to buy something with the device.
 The purchase will eventually be cancelled, but you can also do this manually through your Google Merchant wallet.

+**Important**: You can only test on a physical Android device, not from an emulator.

 ## Javascript API
 All  methods returns a `Promise`.